-Prospective students should adhere to the following admission requirements:

-- a) Be in possession of a suitable honours degree or equivalent qualification at NQF level 8 for which the student has achieved a final average mark of at least 65%. - b) This programme is intended for mature students with significant experience in risk-related fields.
-The student must have a minimum of two years' work experience in a risk related field.

-c) Prospective students have to pass a selection process as set out by UARM the Centre for Applied Risk Management.

-d) BTech degrees will not be considered for admission to the master's degree.
+- a) Prospective students should adhere to the following admission requirements: - b) Be in possession of a suitable honours degree or equivalent qualification at NQF level 8 for which the student has achieved a final average mark of at least 65%. - c) This programme is intended for mature students with significant experience in risk-related fields.
+The student must have a minimum of two years' work experience in a risk related field. - d) Prospective students have to pass a selection process as set out by UARM the Centre for Applied Risk Management. - e) BTech degrees will not be considered for admission to the master's degree.

-Code: 5ARN01: E810V
+Qualification MASTER OF COMMERCE IN APPLIED RISK MANAGEMENT

+Qualification Code 5ARN01: E801V

-Campus: Vanderbijlpark
+Campus Vanderbijlpark

+Delivery Mode Part-time Part-time

 Module code Module description Credits

 UARM811 Applied Analysis and Research in Risk Management 16

 UARM812 Fundamentals of Risk Management 16

 UARM814 Risk Data and Reporting 16

 UARM822 Governance, Risk and Compliance 16

 UARM823 Risk Assessment Tools 16

 UARM821 Behavioural Risk Management 16

 MARM873 Mini-Dissertation 84

 Total credits for the curriculum 180